rice

 Health Benefits

-• Provides essential vitamins and minerals like manganese, magnesium, and selenium.
+• Provides essential vitamins and minerals, including manganese and magnesium.

-• May help regulate blood sugar levels, particularly brown rice with its lower glycemic index.
+• May help regulate blood sugar levels, especially whole-grain varieties.

 Storage Tips

-Store uncooked rice in an airtight container in a cool, dry place away from direct sunlight.
+Uncooked rice should be stored in an airtight container in a cool, dry place away from direct sunlight.
 White rice can last for several years when stored properly.
-Brown rice has a shorter shelf life due to its higher oil content and should be used within 6 months to prevent it from becoming rancid.
-Cooked rice should be refrigerated promptly and consumed within 1-2 days to prevent bacterial growth.
-Make sure the cooked rice is cooled down and covered well before refrigerating.
-You can also freeze cooked rice for longer storage; spread it out on a baking sheet to cool before transferring to a freezer-safe bag or container.
+Brown rice, due to its higher oil content, has a shorter shelf life and is best used within 6-12 months.
+Cooked rice should be refrigerated promptly and used within 3-4 days to prevent bacterial growth.
+For longer storage, cooked rice can be frozen for up to 2 months; ensure it cools completely before freezing.

 Background Squiggy